Pan3D/Daily_Paper/7_April_Daily_Paper.md

 ### 7 April, 2020

-3D: 13 papers，three of them are publishhed in CVPR.
+3D: 13 papers，three of them are published in CVPR.

 3D medical image: 2 papers，published in MICCAI19 and ICPR20 seperately.